thedonutfactory/donut/README.md

 <img src="img/gopher.png" alt="FHE Gopher" width="200"/>

-# Donut Language and Runtime Environment 🍩
+# Donut Programming Language 🍩
-Donut is an easy to use runtime for developing and executing fully homomorphic programs with a new programming language called `donut`.
+Donut is an easy to use runtime for developing and executing fully homomorphic programs with a new programming language by the same name.

 ## Fully Homomorphic Encryption
 Donut is a cryptosystem that supports arbitrary computation on ciphertexts known as fully homomorphic encryption (FHE).
 Under the hood it uses [go-tfhe](https://github.com/thedonutfactory/go-tfhe), which is the golang implementation of the TFHE scheme.
 Donut enables the construction of programs for any desirable functionality, which can be run on encrypted inputs to produce an encryption of the result.
 Since Donut never decrypts its inputs, it can be run by an untrusted party without revealing its inputs and internal state.
 Donut has practical implications in the outsourcing of private computations, for instance, in the context of cloud computing.